breidbart/kinsa-environment/readme.md

     (host) $ vagrant plugin install vagrant-omnibus

 Optionally, install the [_vagrant-vmware_ plugin](https://www.vagrantup.com/vmware) to use VMWare Fusion rather than VirtualBox.
 Click _Buy Now_ and follow the directions.
-The plugin requires VMWare Fusion or VMWare Fusion Professional separately.
+The Vagrant VMWare plugin requires either VMWare Fusion or VMWare Fusion Professional.
 You will be prompted with directions to install the plugin and associate it with the license [during the installation](https://docs.vagrantup.com/v2/vmware/installation.html).

 Add a Vagrant box (we'll be using Ubuntu Trusty Tahr (14.04 LTS) 64-bit):